vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *ekākārā hy ādyaśaktir ajarāmarakāriṇī * //13//

-The Dīexplains here that the only one who is eternally young and immortal is Śiva, and therefore, what the worshipper will now enjoy is the condition of Śiva.
+The Dī explains here that the only one who is eternally young and immortal is Śiva, and therefore, what the worshipper will now enjoy is the condition of Śiva.
 The reader will note that the above stanza shows that the aim of the rites described in the Tantra is the gaining of supernatural rewards or powers in addition to liberation.

 The reason stanzas 1–13 of this chapter enumerate the deities of the *śrīcakra* and prescribe their *nyāsa* and worship in the *śrīcakra* is not clear, since the theme of this chapter is the expounding of the esoteric meanings of the *śrīvidyā* .
 We may imagine, however, that such a worship and the spiritual union with the deity are to precede and facilitate the mental exertion needed to understand the often abstruse reasoning and arcane speculations of stanzas 16–80 of this chapter, which are now expounded.